SaphMB/CV/README.md

 Through working in various communications roles over the last five years, I have become adept at making complex information clear and concise for the appropriate audience.
 In my position at the London Youth Support Trust I led on the creation of the Trust’s [online resource for start-up businesses](http://fromdreamingtodoing.co.uk), translating complex information into an easy-to-understand guide.

 As a communications lead, I also worked across teams to inform other parts of the organisation about projects I was working on and share knowledge.
+I have also improved my ability to speak about technical concepts by [blogging](https://medium.com/@saphmb).

 #### Independent Learning

 The Makers Academy course is focused on self-guided learning with learners taking the lead on independently studying programming concepts and working on projects.
+To improve my understanding of key concepts, I have exercised my ability to learn independently by working on side-projects.

 #### Problem Solving